 How did the dinner compare to my first time at Noma?
 Well, it was much longer as we had the big menu, only the snacks’ part took about one hour.
 (If we count all the snacks and sweets, we had around 30 different “dishes” brought on our table…)

 I also think that cooking at Noma has evolved a lot and now it’s more about new and unique tastes than the ideology.
 They do exclusively use Scandinavian products such as Danish oysters or black truffles from Gotland, but what really impressed me were some fantastic products combinations.

-I don’t even know how i would categorize the umami-ish flavors of dried scallops with grains in watercress sauce and squid ink .
-It was as if squid ink, grains and paper thin dried scallops were made to be eaten together, but nobody thought of putting them on one plate before.
-I’ve never had such interesting flavors anywhere in the world.
+I don’t even know how I would categorize the umami-ish flavours of dried scallops with grains in watercress sauce and squid ink.
+It was as if squid ink, grains and paper-thin dried scallops were made to be eaten together, but nobody thought of putting them on one plate before.
+I’ve never had such interesting flavours anywhere in the world.

-Sea urchins with dill, cucumber and mik snow were a refreshing homage to the sea ,so as the Danish oyster served on stones.
-The meaty oyster was slightly steamed, but tasted like raw.
+Sea urchins with dill, cucumber and milk snow were a refreshing homage to the sea, so as the Danish oyster served on stones.
+The meaty oyster was slightly steamed but tasted like raw.

 so as the stone crab with beach mustard served in oil